cell-os/cell-os/docs/deployment-aws.md

        us-west-2-cell-1 VPC   vpc-62c65107 (10.0.0.0/16)
 ```

-The default cell size is a 1-node nucleus and 1-node stateless body, 0-node stateful body,
+The default cell size is a 3-node nucleus and 1-node stateless body, 1-node stateful body,
 1 - node membrane, each in separate scaling groups (i.e. can be scaled up independently).

-The cell-os-base consists of Zookeeper / Exhibitor, Mesos and Marathon.
+The cell-os-base consists of Zookeeper / Exhibitor, Mesos, Marathon.
-cel-os 1.1 extended the base with HDFS consisting of QJM, NN running in Nucleus and
+cell-os-1.1 extended the base with HDFS (consisting of QJM, NN running in Nucleus and
-DN running in Stateful Body.
+DN running in stateful-body).
 All other services typically run on top of the base using one of the cell schedulers.

+> **NOTE:**
+The base module deployment is decoupled from the infrastructure provisioning (AWS specific)

 ## Internals: How it's made
 With cell-os 1.1 we started using [Troposphere](https://github.com/cloudtools/troposphere)